Carter’s (NYSE:CRI) Updates Q3 2022 Earnings Guidance

-A number of equities analysts have recently commented on the stock.
-Bank of America lowered shares of Carter’s from a buy rating to an underperform rating and decreased their price target for the stock from $120.00 to $82.00 in a report on Wednesday, April 27th.
-UBS Group decreased their price target on shares of Carter’s from $100.00 to $72.00 and set a neutral rating on the stock in a report on Friday, July 15th.
-TheStreet cut shares of Carter’s from a b- rating to a c+ rating in a research note on Friday, June 3rd.
-Citigroup cut shares of Carter’s from a buy rating to a sell rating and cut their price objective for the company from $110.00 to $68.00 in a research note on Monday, May 23rd.
-Finally, B. Riley cut their price objective on shares of Carter’s from $114.00 to $99.00 in a research note on Monday, August 1st.
-Two investment analysts have rated the stock with a sell rating, three have issued a hold rating and one has issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has an average rating of Hold and a consensus price target of $87.33.
+Several analysts have commented on the stock.
+Bank of America cut shares of Carter’s from a buy rating to an underperform rating and decreased their price objective for the company from $120.00 to $82.00 in a research note on Wednesday, April 27th.
+TheStreet cut Carter’s from a b- rating to a c+ rating in a report on Friday, June 3rd.
+Citigroup cut Carter’s from a buy rating to a sell rating and reduced their price target for the company from $110.00 to $68.00 in a research report on Monday, May 23rd.
+UBS Group lowered their price objective on Carter’s from $100.00 to $72.00 and set a neutral rating on the stock in a research report on Friday, July 15th.
+Finally, StockNews.com lowered shares of Carter’s from a buy rating to a hold rating in a report on Thursday, April 28th.
+Two research analysts have rated the stock with a sell rating, three have assigned a hold rating and one has given a buy rating to the company.
+Based on data from MarketBeat, the stock currently has a consensus rating of Hold and an average price target of $87.33.

 Carter’s Trading Up 2.3 %